AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/55_Loop/Incomplete_Iteration/tc.rst

-**Exeercise SC on LOOP statements that execute only a partial iteration**
+**Exercise SC on LOOP statements that execute only a partial iteration**

 Check, in particular, that the nested statements past the EXIT point are reported uncovered.